Dynamical Freezing in Exactly Solvable Models of Driven Chaotic Quantum Dots

+The leading order analysis above is only a necessary, but not sufficient, condition for dynamical freezing.
+First of all, the $B_{mn}$ calculated above do not take into account the part of $H_\text{static}$ that commutes with $H_\text{drive}$, which introduces an additional phase of order $(\delta E_m-\delta E_n)T$ in Eq.~\eqref{eq:Bmn}, where $\delta E_m=\braket{m|H_\text{static}|m}$.
+These corrections need to be small for freezing to be robust.
+Secondly, the phenomenon of resonance, i.e. a strong hybridization between $\ket{m},\ket{n}$, in the presence of degeneracies in the floquet quasienergy spectrum can also invalidate freezing \cite{AHaldar2020}.
+Both of the above issues can be overcome by working in the limit of a driving frequency larger than all pairs of $\delta E_m-\delta E_n$ with $\braket{m|H_\text{static}|n}\neq 0$, which can be achieved by $\Omega\gg \{t_\alpha,J_\alpha,V_{LR},J_{LR}\}$, i.e. the energy scale of single-particle or two-particle excitations.

+\textit{Residual charge transport at the freezing point.-} In this appendix, we provide numerical evidence that supports our analytical result of inter-dot conductivity reported in Eqs.\eqref{eq:sigma222} and \eqref{eq:sigma242}.
+By solving the Kadanoff-Baym equation, we obtain the densities $\nu_R(t)$ and $\nu_L(t)$ of the two dots as a function of time, respectively.
+The difference $\nu_R-\nu_L$ is fitted with an expoential decaying form The decay rate $\lambda$ can be related to the conductivity $\sigma$ via the Einstein relation Here $\kappa_L$ and $\kappa_R$ are the compressibilities of the two dots, respectively.
+At freezing, the two dots are approximately decoupled, and we expect the compressibilities take the value of the individual isolated quantum dots, which is $\Omega$-independent.

-Now we can compare it with numerical results, where we verify the scaling of $\lambda$ as a function $\Omega$.
-The dependence of $\lambda$ on the couplings is harder to check because we do not have control on the compressibilities.
-We fit the numerical result of $n_R(t)-n_L(t)$ from the Kadanoff-Baym equations with the exponential decay form $e^{-\lambda t}$, and we plot $\lambda$ as a function of driving frequency $\Omega$.
-To ensure that the decay rates we extract are numerically accurate, we plot it together with an error estimate $\delta \lambda$, which is extracted from the deviations from perfect conservation of total particle density (due to numerical limitations) $\delta \lambda=3(n_\text{tot}(T_\text{max})-n_\text{tot}(0))/T_\text{max}$, where $T_\text{max}$ is the maximum propagation time of the Kadanoff-Baym equation.
-Our results are shown in Figs.~\ref{fig:222Tscan},\ref{fig:242Tscan} and \ref{fig:442Tscan}.
-In the regime where $\Omega$ is much larger than then static Hamiltonian, we see scalings of $\lambda$ consistent with our analytical results, until $\Omega$ becomes large enough for the numerical uncertainties to kick in.
+We compare the numerical results for $\lambda$ with our analytical results by verifying the scaling of $\lambda$ as a function of $\Omega$.
+We drive the three types of coupled SYK models introduced in the main text with a cosine drive and at the first freezing point, and we extract the decay rates $\lambda$ as shown in Fig.~\ref{fig:lambda}.
+To ensure that the decay rates we extract are numerically accurate, we plot it together with an error estimate $\delta \lambda$, which is extracted from the deviations from perfect conservation of the total particle density (due to numerical limitations) $\delta \lambda=3(\nu_\text{tot}(T_\text{max})-\nu_\text{tot}(0))/T_\text{max}$, where $T_\text{max}$ is the maximum propagation time of the Kadanoff-Baym equation.
+When the drive frequency $\Omega$ is too large, our integration algorithm is incapable of tracking the rapid oscillation of the Green's functions, where the error $\delta\lambda$ grows and becomes comparable to $\lambda$.
+When $\Omega$ is too small so that it is comparable to the single-particle energy scales of the static Hamiltonian, the high-frequency expansion is expected to break down, so $\lambda$ will not be described by our analytical result.
+When $\Omega$ takes value in the intermediate regime, we observe agreement between our numerical result and our analytical expectations, as indicated by the power-law fits in Fig.~\ref{fig:lambda}.